gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 Now we only had to construct objects for those services that we want to change when testing.
 In this small example it didn't have much effect on the code size but in a large project it could remove a lot of useless objects.
-We could also put regular function references instead of service objects into the `Env` if we'd prefer.
+If we preferred to, we could also put regular function references in the `Env`, instead of service objects.
 Finally, we could also remove the `Env` entirely and pass around the services one by one, but this quickly leads to an unmaintainable mess.